 Since 2007, the MPCP has financially supported over 126 projects.
 These motion picture productions have created 21,700 jobs for local residents and invested an estimated $138 million directly into our statewide economy.
 And in 2019, Washington Filmworks launched Local Lens, a new funding strategy that makes Washington State the first production incentive program in the country to reserve it’s funding exclusively for projects creatively driven by local residents.

 For the most up to date information about the advocacy campaign and to find out about specific Calls to Action, or check out our Keep Film in WA blog here.

 The heart and soul of the Keep Film in WA campaign are the powerful voices of our local cast and crew and the inspiring grassroots activism of the statewide film community.
 Not only is there strength in our numbers but also power in personal stories that remind our elected officials about the important impact of our industry.
 The Get Involved section of the website is designed to give our community easy and effective ways to reach out to the legislature in support of the renewal of the production incentive program.
 Read on to find out how you can be involved.
 And remember – all politics are LOCAL.
 It is critical that legislators hear from creative professionals and business owners that live or work in their district.

-The MPCP is proud to have financially supported projects that have filmed in Washington State between 2007 and 2016.
-Here are some highlights from the programs economic impact.
+The MPCP is proud to have financially supported projects that have filmed in Washington State since 2007.
+Here are some highlights from the program’s economic impact.